 Ben Mullen - Biodiversity Communications Officer

 Ben joined BIS in 2017 to promote and support the wildlife recording community in the BIS area.
 He’ll be working with the recorders to promote their work and creating new opportunities for people to get involved in recording.
 Ben will organise training courses and events and can attend your events to promote recording and edits the twice yearly recorders newsletter.
 He has over 15 years of experience working with volunteers in the conservation sector including a Marsh fritillary habitat restoration project in the Upper Tawe Valley, which brought him to Brecon in 2011.
-After a spell at the National Trust and Caring for God’s Acre (CfGA), Ben joined BIS in 2017, a role he combines with the burial ground conservation charity CfGA where Ben also works part time.
+After a spell at the National Trust and Caring for God’s Acre (CfGA), Ben joined BIS in 2017, initially part-time before going full time in May 2018.

-Ben works at BIS on Monday, Wednesday and Friday.
-He is the key contact for training courses, square & species of the month, the recorders newsletter, events and social media and publicity.
+Ben works five days a week and is the key contact for training courses, square & species of the month, the recorders newsletter, events, social media and publicity.